shawnppitts/Jarvis/README.md

 # Jarvis
-Jarvis is my daily assistant who performs tasks such as:
+Jarvis helps perform multiple tasks and google searches I make everyday and format them in the command line.
+Jarvis performs tasks such as:
-  - Giving me Bostons updated weather
+  - Giving me the Boston weather
+  - Reading me Wired.com top article
+  - Scraping Coinbase.com for cryptocurrency price.
-  - Telling me how long it will take to get to class
+  - Tells me how long it will take to commute to college
-  - Giving me Litecoin's and Ripple XR current value
+  - Sends me a text of the weather every morning
-  - reading me the top article of wired.com
+  - WIP: telling me the top spotify songs
-  - Feature to come:
-      1. text-to-speech using IBM Watson
-      2. Run script at a fixed time everyday